-Analysis | What is court packing and why are some Democrats seriously considering it?
+Analysis | What is court packing, and why are some Democrats seriously considering it?

 Biden seems reluctant — he hasn’t acknowledged Democratic calls to do this since Justice Ruth Bader Ginsburg died — but there is a world in which he may warm to it and attempt to push through legislation.
-Here’s what it is, its history, and how it could become a reality
+Here’s what it is, its history and how it could become a reality

 What is court packing?

-It’s adding more judges to a court than there are now, something that can be done on the federal level simply by passing a law.
+Court packing is adding more judges to a court than there are now, something that can be done on the federal level simply by passing a law.

 The Constitution says nothing about how many justices there must be on the Supreme Court, and over time, the number has fluctuated.
 The court started out with six justices, expanded to seven and has gone as high as 10.
 Congress set the Supreme Court to be nine justices in 1869, but if a president and Congress agree, they could change the law to expand the court or shrink it.